pyxem/kikuchipy/doc/feature_maps.rst

 The function :math:`w(h, k)` is the Fast Fourier Transform (FFT) power spectrum of the EBSD pattern, and the vectors :math:`\mathbf{q}` are the frequency vectors with components :math:`(h, k)`.
-The sharper the Kikuchi bands, the higher the high frequency content of the power spectrum, and thus the closer :math:`Q` will be to unity.
+The sharper the Kikuchi bands, the greater the high frequency content of the power spectrum, and thus the closer :math:`Q` will be to unity.
 To visualize parts of the computation, we compute the power spectrum of a pattern in an :class:`~kikuchipy.signals.EBSD` object ``s`` and the frequency vectors, shift the zero-frequency components to the